shuyhere/verl/docs/workers/ray_trainer.rst

 worker_group of each role.
 The input and output data of each function is a ``DataProto`` object implemented in `protocol.py <https://github.com/volcengine/verl/blob/main/verl/protocol.py>`_.
-In the training loop, trainer will dispatch/collect the data to/from different GPUs following the transfer protocols wrapped in the workers’ functions.
+In the training loop, trainer will dispatch/collect the data to/from different GPUs following the transfer protocols wrapped in the workers' functions.
 The computation of PPO micro batches is processed in ``update_actor`` and ``update_critic`` functions.